-Final Document of the Conference in all official languages:
+Final Document of the Sixth Review Conference

 The Sixth Review Conference of the States Parties to the Biological Weapons Convention was held in Geneva from 20 November to 8 December 2006.

 Ambassador Masood Khan (Pakistan) was the President of the Review Conference.